All About Post Accident Drug Testing

 - Drug testing must never be used to threaten or coerce employees to avoid reporting injuries or illnesses.

-- Drug testing should not be conducted to employees when the incident doesn’t seem to involve drug use or abuse.
+- Workplace drug testing products should not be used on employees when the incident doesn’t seem to involve drug use or abuse.
 Some examples include muscle strain injuries, insect bites, or accidents caused by machine malfunction.

 In other words, the drug testing policy should give the employer a clear understanding of why the accident occurred, as well as contribute to the safety of employees.